duykhoa/duykhoa.github.io/_posts/2017-05-21-make-it-a-habbit.md

 Hi everyone, it's such a long time (10 months omg) I haven't writen anything.

 I built this blog myself on Rails, and host it in Digital Ocean.
-It was a very cool project, I am the developer, and the user, I understand how each feature bring value to user.
+It was a cool project, I am both developer and user, I understand how each feature values to users.

 However, from time to time, it becomes difficult to maintain the project.
-Many times I want to write a post, and there is some bugs.
+Many times I want to write a post, and I found some bugs.
 Then I spent my 2 hours to fix bugs instead of doing what I tend to do.
 It is demotivated me a lot whenever I want to write.